The Quadratic and Cubic Characters of 2: The Cubic Character of 2

 \subsection{The Complex Cases}

 The remaining cases are more difficult.
-Since Proposition \ref{Proposition about how every int is a cub res if q=2 mod 3} shows us that 2 is always a cubic residue modulo a rational prime, we consider the case where the modulus is a complex prime of the form $a+b\omega$.
+Since Proposition \ref{Proposition about how every int is a cub res if q=2 mod 3} shows us that rational primes are always cubic residues of 2 modulo some rational prime $q\equiv 2\pmod{3}$, we consider the case where the modulus is a complex prime of the form $a+b\omega$.